mrazjava/moo/moo-api/readme.md

 # Moo - Chat API
 ---------------------
-Common API shared by UI, client and server.
-Because UI is bound to an API, and client powers UI at runtime, it is easy to build any new UI client by simply implementing this API.
+Common API for implementing moo components: UI, client or a server.
+Because of
+this API, UI and client/server pairs are completely decoupled.

-A UI application essentially must inject implementation of `ClientHandling` (which is provided by client runtime), and register `ClientListener` which will process chat events.
+UI is simply deployed against a client runtime dependency.
+It essentially must inject instance of `ClientHandling` (which is provided by client runtime), and register its own implementation of  `ClientReporting` which is reports server generated chat events.

+A client/server pair obviously must be compatible (web socket client expects a running web socket server).